adrianotto/beam/README.md

 Instead of a clunky patchwork of tools, Beam implements in a single minimalistic library all the primitives needed by modern micro-services:

+* Request/Response Message Pattern
-* Request/response with arbitrary structured data
+    * Allows arbitrary structured data

-* Asynchronous events flowing in real-time in both directions

     * Requests and responses can flow in any direction, and can be arbitrarily nested, for example to implement a self-registering worker model

-* Any request or response can include any number of streams, multiplexed in both directions on the same session.
+    * Any request or response can include any number of streams, multiplexed in both directions on the same session

+* Asynchronous Event Message Pattern
+    * Events may flow in real-time in both directions

+* Pluggable Message Serialization Interface
-* Any message serialization format can be plugged in: json, msgpack, xml, protobuf.
+    * Any message serialization format can be plugged in:

-* As an optional convenience a minimalist key-value format is implemented.
+        * JSON
+        * XML
+        * MessagePack
+        * Protobuf
+        * Optional minimalist key/value format, designed to be:
+            * Extremely fast to serialize and parse
+            * Dead-simple to implement
-It is designed to be extremely fast to serialize and parse, dead-simple to implement, and suitable for both one-time data copy, file storage, and real-time synchronization.
+            * Suitable for one-time data copy, file storage, and real-time synchronization

+* File Descriptor Support
+    * Raw file descriptors can be "attached" to any message, and passed under the hood using the best method available to each transport:
+        * Go channel transport just passes os.File pointers around
+        * Unix socket transport uses fd passing which makes it suitable for high-performance IPC
+        * TCP transport uses dedicated HTTP/2.0 streams
+        * (Bonus Extension): A built-in TCP gateway
-* Raw file descriptors can be "attached" to any message, and passed under the hood using the best method available to each transport.
-The Go channel transport just passes os.File pointers around.
-The unix socket transport uses fd passing which makes it suitable for high-performance IPC.
-The tcp transport uses dedicated http2 streams.
-And as a bonus extension, a built-in  tcp gateway can be used to proxy raw network sockets without extra overhead.
-That means Beam services can be used as smart gateways to a sql database, ssh or file transfer service, with unified auth, discovery and tooling and without performance penalty.
+            * Can be used to proxy raw network sockets without extra overhead.
+            * That means Beam services can be used as smart gateways to an sql database, ssh or file transfer service, with unified auth, discovery and tooling and without performance penalty.

-## Design philosophy
+## Design Philosophy

 An explicit goal of Beam is simplicity of implementation and clarity of spec.
 Porting it to any language should be as effortless as humanly